TheMetalStorm/Spring-Bibliothekmanagement/README.md

 This is a Spring Boot project for managing a library system.
 It allows users to manage books, authors, and genres.

+Note: This is a demo application.
+The database is configured to be non-persistent by design and only stores data while the database service is running.
+This behavior is intentional for demonstration purposes and can be easily changed in the configuration.

 ## Implemented Features

 - [x] Book management